mcapinsk/CAC-CAP/README.md

 ## Suggested order of reading the files

 - validatedTrajectory.h/cpp
-These files contain a method for validating that a strategy goes above or below a prescribed level.
+These files contain a method for validating that a trajectory goes above or below a prescribed level.
 The validation is performed by means of the Krawczyk parallel shooting method.

 - conservativeMap.h/cpp
 These files contain a computer assisted proof of chaos for conservative maps.
 The routine validateChaosInConservativeMaps() provides a computer assisted proof of Theorem 1.2 from the paper.

 - nonTwistSF.h/cpp
-These files contain a computer assisted proof of Theorem 1.3. from the paper.
+These files contain a computer assisted proof of Theorem 1.3 from the paper.

 - dissipativeMap.h/cpp
 These files contain the proof of Theorem 1.4.